The Fipple Flutist

 In musicology, the word “fipple” signifies a constricted mouthpiece common to many end-blown flutes, such as the tin whistle and the recorder.
-These instruments are known as fipple flutes – which makes me a fipple flute player aka “Fipple Flutist”.
+These instruments are known as fipple flutes – which thus makes me a fipple flute player aka “Fipple Flutist”.
 Over the course of the last years, I made many recordings for social media and I am currently selecting the most interesting ones for a solo album (mockup above).

 What I love the most about playing my flutes is the amazing diversity it offers me.
-All sorts of tunings, and repertoire from the Seikilos epitaph to Wouter Steenbeek’s 2020 Coronabagatel.
+All sorts of tunings, and repertoire from the Seikilos epitaph to the present-day.
 Every country I visited seems to have its own fipple flute tradition, with another flute, another sound, another folk music tradition.

 On my YouTube channel and Facebook page, I will share arrangements of well-known songs, traditionals, and musics from TV and games, with clearly visible fingering, for you to copy.
 There will also be original compositions by me and others, improvisations and comparisons of the various flutes in my collection.
 Should you have a special request for a song, please do not hesitate to contact me!